I2PC/docs/docs/Installation/Troubleshooting/index.rst

 HDF5: libhdf5.so: undefined reference to ...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We sometimes see issues regarding the HDF5 dependency:
+We sometimes see issues regarding the HDF5 dependency related some incompatibility with *hdf5* and *curl*

 .. code-block:: bash